clinton-hall/nzbToMedia/README.md

     		"script-torrent-done-enabled": true,
     		"script-torrent-done-filename": "/usr/local/transmission/nzbToMedia/TorrentToMedia.py",

+3. In Transmission set the following directories (settings.json, or interface).

+	i.
+Download Directory = The directory where downloaded files stay while seeding.
+		This is NOT the "FROM" directory in CouchPotato renamer.

+		"download-dir": "/usr/local/Download",

+	ii.
+Watch Direcetory = The balckhole directory used by CouchPotato and/or SickBeard

+    		"watch-dir": "/usr/local/blackhole',
+    		"watch-dir-enabled": true,

-3. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"
+4. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"

+### FOLDER STRUCTURE: Important for black-hole and Torrent.

+This is just an example to illustrate how this can be achieved.

+Watch Directory / Blackhole
+This is the root path where your downloader looks for nzbs/torrents.
+This will have 2 sub-directories, "tv" and "movies", which define the "categories".

+		/usr/local/blackhole
+			/usr/local/blackhole/tv
+			/usr/local/blackhole/movies

+Download Directory
+This is the root path where your downloads are put when finished (and where files will be seeded from for Torrents).
+This will have 2 sub-directories, "tv" and "movies", which define the "categories".

+		/usr/local/Download
+			/usr/local/Download/tv
+			/usr/local/Download/movies

+destination
+This is the directory specified for each category, where final files are moved to after extarction.
+For CouchPotato this will be the renamer "from" directory.

+		/usr/local/extracted/tv
+		/usr/local/extracted/movies